2101dudu/Proof-of-Work-Blockchain/README.md

 --------
 --------
 Previous Hash: 3424b464982a9654b54c1b8e41f49dd9880f040c4cd83dc81f39681072371acb
-Data: and I'm the forth block
+Data: and I'm the fourth block
 Current Hash: 5d2047642951b0bf3f55965df158f915131b1d20be126163eb3363f37c3cef14
 --------
 ```

 We can see our blockchain taking shape.
-The data is being stored inside blocks that correctly reference the previous block in the blockchain.
+The data is stored inside blocks that correctly reference the previous block in the blockchain.

 Since the blockchain's hash is deterministic — the same input yields the same output — we can run the code multiple times and expect the same output.
 Normally, blockchains also have multiple copies distributed amongst various nodes.
-**This is makes blockchains really secure**.
+**This makes blockchains really secure**.
 A node's blockchain may be compromised and have a node yield a different hash, i.e., its data tinkered with.
 Since that chain will be different from the N other exact copies of that chain, the error is quickly caught.

 Let's test this further.
 I'll change the data of the second block to `"Hello blockchain"` with a capital `H`.